|

 slate surfaces.

-Sealing slate tile
+Sealing slate

 after they're installed and after a deep cleaning is always a great idea if you want them to stay looking good.